UlyssesZh/UlyssesZh.github.io/_posts/2024-07-01-landau-wave-packet.md

 title: The smallest wave packet in the lowest Landau level
 date: 2024-07-01 01:01:46 -0700
 categories:
   - physics
 tags:
   - quantum mechanics
   - condensed matter physics
 layout: post
+excerpt: >
-excerpt: 'The smallest wave packet in the lowest Landau level exists, and is a Gaussian wave packet.
+  The smallest wave packet in the lowest Landau level exists, and is a Gaussian wave packet.
-This turns out to be related to the coherent state of the harmonic oscillator.'
+  This turns out to be related to the coherent state of the harmonic oscillator.
 ---

 ## Introduction